-Disability Employment Services (DES) provides specialist employment assistance to help people with disability, injury or health conditions, find and retain suitable employment in the open labour market.
-It also provides support to their employers if needed.
+Disability Employment Services (DES) offers specialist employment assistance to help people with disability, injury or health conditions, find and retain suitable employment in the open labour market.
+DES can also offer support to their employers.

-> There are two parts to Disability Employment Services:
+There are two parts to Disability Employment Services:

 - Disability Management Services - they help job seekers with disability, injury or health conditions, find a job.
 They can also provide occasional support in the workplace.

 - Employment Support Services - they help job seekers with permanent disability to find a job if they need regular, ongoing support in the workplace.

 For help finding and connecting with a DES, visit the Job Access webpage or talk to your local Centrelink representative.